harvester/docs/docs/vm/create-windows-vm.md

       # ...
 ```
 !!! note
-    This is still a temporary solution and it's danger to modify this configuration.
-We don't recommend user to do this.
-For more information please refer to [this issue](https://github.com/harvester/harvester/issues/276).
+    This is still an experimental solution.
+For more information, please refer to [this issue](https://github.com/harvester/harvester/issues/276) and please let us know if you have encountered any issues after applying this workaround.